 Estimated reading time: 5 minutes

-Gardening is often a solitary activity, but it can also be a brilliant way of creating community.
+Gardening (and farming) is often a solitary activity, but bringing people together around food growing can be a brilliant way of creating community.

 Most food is now grown under a corporate model of larger farms, more intensive farming, more machinery, and fewer employees.